Shopping Cart

 I’m sure that everyone knows who Martin Luther King, Jr. is.
 After all, the man has an American federal holiday that marks his birthday each year.
 Though his birthday is January 15, we observe it on the third Monday of January.
 That day is today.

 King was born in 1929 to a teacher and Baptist minister.
-Born and raised, King attended school from grade school to high school to college, all in his hometown of Atlanta.
-He was 19 when he received his Bachelors in sociology from Morehouse College.Martin Luther King Jr
+Born and raised in Atlanta, Georgia, King attended grade school, high school and college, all in his hometown.
+He was 19 when he received his Bachelor's Degree in sociology from Morehouse College.Martin Luther King Jr

 After Morehouse College, he attended the Crozer Theological Seminary and then continued his studies, going on to earn his doctorate at Boston University.
 Around this time, he met a music student named Coretta Scott whom he came to marry.
 Eventually, the two of them ended up with four beautiful children.